mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 |Get-HybridApplication|To view all Hybrid Applications in the organization.|
 |Remove-HybridApplication|To remove a specific Hybrid Application.|

-### How to use these Hybrid Agent cmdlets with or without multifactor authentication-enabled accounts
+### How to use Hybrid Agent cmdlets with or without multifactor authentication-enabled accounts

 To use these cmdlets you would need to import the latest HybridManagement.psm1 available at **\Program Files\Microsoft Hybrid Service\**.
 It can also be downloaded directly from [https://aka.ms/HybridAgentPSM](https://aka.ms/HybridAgentPSM).

-To import the Hybrid Management module, run the following from a Windows PowerShell prompt as an administrator:
+To import the Hybrid Management module, run the following command from a Windows PowerShell prompt as an administrator:

 ```PowerShell
 Import-module .\HybridManagement.psm1